mcaple/kb/Camera/F-Stop.md

 Refers to the size of the hole on your aperture.
 The aperture is on the lens whereas the shutter is on the camera body.
+It is an iris of interlocking metal blades.

 The higher the number the smaller the hole.
 Think of this as the F-stop referring to the size of the blades on the aperture.
 The higher the number the more of the blades you can see.

-Typical F-stop are:
+Typical F-stops are:

 - f2/.8
 - f/4